Skip to main content

 However, the preliminary CHIPS Act direct funding remained contingent on balance-sheet conditions that Wolfspeed could not satisfy, including requirements to refinance convertible notes, defer interest payments under the Renesas agreement, raise new equity, and complete operational milestones.
 The preliminary memorandum of terms never progressed to a final award before the bankruptcy filing.

-The prepackaged plan contemplates an approximately 70% reduction in total debt—about $4.6 billion—bringing debt down from roughly $6.7 billion to approximately $2.118 billion.
+The joint prepackaged chapter 11 plan of reorganization contemplates an approximately 70% reduction in total debt—about $4.6 billion—bringing debt down from roughly $6.7 billion to approximately $2.118 billion.
 Annual cash interest expense was reduced by approximately 60%, from $400 million to approximately $160 million, with debt maturities extended to 2030.

 Apollo-led creditor consortium.
 The restructuring was driven by an Apollo-led creditor group holding approximately $1.5 billion in senior secured notes—the first-in-line creditors who would control the reorganized company.
 Apollo's involvement dated to October 2024, when the investment manager led the $750 million secured financing alongside The Baupost Group, Fidelity Management & Research Company, and Capital Group.
 This consortium moved from providing financing to supporting the restructuring.
 By June 2025, negotiations between Wolfspeed management and the senior secured noteholder group had produced the Restructuring Support Agreement, with Apollo positioned to take effective control through the equity conversion.